Using Benchmarks

 rewards, samples = evaluate_policy!(pol, envs, n_episodes)Visualization

-plot_solution(bench, sample, y) # overlay solution on instance
+plot_solution(bench, sample) # sample.y overlaid on the instance